 Industrial experience is an integral part of the courses.
 This can be taken within Australia or overseas.
 Students must complete at least sixty days of approved industrial experience.
-Students are strongly recommended to gain as much industrial experience as possible.
+Students are strongly recommended to gain as much industrial experience as possible during the session breaks throughout their period of study.
 Students who have had suitable experience in industry prior to commencement may qualify for exemption from the Year 4 Industrial Training subject.